-- the terms of your request - the documents relevant to the request - the FOI Act - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines) - consultation responses from third parties consulted in accordance with the FOI Act - advice from Departmental officers with responsibility for matters relating to the documents to which you sought access - the Department's guidance material on the FOI Act
+- the terms of your request - the document relevant to the request - the FOI Act - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines) - the Department's guidance material on the FOI Act - the preliminary view issued by the Office of the Australia Information Commissioner on 9 November 2018 - your submissions made to the Office of the Australian Information Commissioner during the course of the Information Commissioner review - advice from Departmental officers with responsibility for matters relating to the document to which you sought access

-4 Documents in scope of request
+4 Document in scope of request

-The Department has identified two documents as falling within the scope of your request.
-These documents were in the possession of the Department on 1 May 2018 when your request was received.
+The Department has identified one document as falling within the scope of your request.
+This document was in the possession of the Department on 4 October 2017 when your request was received.